-In mild zones (10-11), lime plants may be left in the ground during winter.
+In zone 10, ground orchids may be left in the ground during winter.
 If freezing weather is expected, protect the roots by mounding a 6-8 inch layer of shredded bark, compost, leaves, straw or other organic material around the base of the plant.
 Potted plants should be moved into a protected area on exceptionally cold nights.

-In colder zones (3-7), lime plants should be grown in containers and moved indoors before the first frost.
+In cooler zones (3-9), ground orchids should be grown in containers and moved indoors before the first frost.
 Select a room that is bright, preferably one with southern exposure.
 Indoors, plants tend to dry out from a lack of humidity.
 To boost the humidity level around your plant, fill a shallow tray with gravel and water then place the pot in the tray.
 The water level should be slightly below the gravel so that the pot is not submerged in water.
 As the water evaporates, it will create a more humid environment for your plant.

 Watering should be reduced significantly while the plant is indoors.
 Do not overwater or allow your plant to sit in water.
-Remove any unsightly or dead growth over the winter to keep your plant healthy and attractive.
+Remove any unsightly or dead growth as needed while the plant is indoors.

-In spring when temperatures begin to rise, ease the plant into a full watering schedule and move it back outdoors for the summer.
+In the spring when temperatures begin to rise, ease the plant into a full watering schedule and move it back outdoors for the summer.